rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 commitment of development resources.

 Each work item, regardless of whether it had resources commited or not, had an associated owner.
-To construct this progress report, pnkfelix sent each owner a survey (you can see what it looks like [here][survey]); this blog post is the compilation (ha ha) of those survey results.
+To construct this progress report, pnkfelix sent each owner a survey (you can see what it looks like [here][survey]).
+In fact, some work items had multiple subprojects, each with its own owner.
+This meant there were actually a total of 22 projects for which we received an update.
+This blog post is the compilation (ha ha) of those survey results.

 [survey]: https://hackmd.io/Nfs-UmfpQwCiIRHFR-YQfQ?view